USAF discharge rules for sex offenders

 - Medical or mental health condition

 The DAF has proposed increased funding in its fiscal year 2023 budget regarding sexual assault and integrated violence prevention programs.
+It also incorporated the provisions from AFI 36 3208 into AFI 36 3211 Military Separations.

 A link to a chart comparing the old criteria with the new criteria can be found here.